hero media

 Price: $$$$

 Instagram-perfect from every angle while also welcoming children with open arms (hello, hireable prams and cots)?
-The Sundays is shaping up to be Hamilton Island’s ultimate family-friendly choice.
-Set to open its doors at the end of April 2025, the highly anticipated boutique stay will serve as the first new hotel to open on the island in more than 15 years.
-While interconnected rooms and school holiday programs will certainly dazzle parents, the 59-room luxury accommodation at the end of Catseye Beach also features grown-up indulgences like private cabanas dotted about a water’s edge pool, a signature bar and restaurant from restauranteur royalty Josh and Julia Niland of Sydney’s Saint Peter, and yoga classes overlooking the beach itself.
-The cherry on top is the fit out, a refined and masterful blend of textural beach tones and soothing sea greens.
+The Sundays is Hamilton Island’s ultimate family-friendly choice.
+Opened at the end of April 2025, the boutique stay marked the first new hotel to open on the island in more than 15 years.
+While interconnected rooms and school holiday programs will certainly dazzle parents, the 59-room luxury accommodation at the end of Catseye Beach also features grown-up indulgences like private cabanas dotted about a water’s edge pool, a signature bar and restaurant from restauranteur royalty Josh and Julia Niland of Sydney’s Saint Peter, and sunrise yoga classes overlooking the beach itself.
+The cherry on top is the fit out – a refined and masterful blend of textural beach tones and soothing sea greens.

 Other inclusions: Airport transfers, transport around the island, wi-fi, beach water sports, kids’ activities and Ice Cream Happy Hour (a cone or cup per person)